-^{}It is not reported by gender for the subsidiaries of cement and energy.
+\It is not reported by gender for the subsidiaries of cement and energy.
 To learn the breakdown by gender for parent company and the other subsidiaries refer to GRI table complement.

-It is not reported by gender for the subsidiaries of cement and energy.
+\\It is not reported by gender for the subsidiaries of cement and energy.
 To learn the breakdown by gender for parent company and the other subsidiaries refer to GRI table complement.

-No report for the subsidiaries of cement and energy.
-No report for the subsidiaries of cement and energy.
+\\\No report for the subsidiaries of cement and energy.

+\\\No report about the information for the business of cement.